-(§)Oxytetracycline (Mycoshield, Fireline), another antibiotic, is registered for use on peaches and nectarines to control bacterial spot.
+(§)Oxytetracycline (Mycoshield, Fireline, & Tree Tech OTC), another antibiotic, is registered for foliar use on peaches and nectarines to control bacterial spot.
+It is also resigstered on peach for microinjection to manage peach X-disease.
 It is also registered for control of fire blight on pear, but is not as effective as streptomycin.